Batara Immigration Law header image

 Some pundits claimed the proposal would soften the hardship equation.
 Well, upon review, I did not find any ground-breaking policy additions or changes.

-On October 21, 2016, over a year later, USCIS issued its new manual.
+Slightly over a year later, USCIS issued a new policy manual.

 There were no surprises.

-The new policy guidelines did not change any existing rules.
-To its credit, the guide clarified a few factual situations for adjudicators.
+The new guidelines did not change any existing rules.
+To its credit, the manuel clarified a few factual situations for adjudicators.

 The fundamental distinction remained in place.
 Ordinary is losing; extreme is winning.